tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <figcaption>Four runs of the same code.
 Notice (perhaps by comparing a given corner) how each is unique.</figcaption>
 </figure>

-Each time the code is run, it produces a slightly different random pattern.
-However, recall that these are pseudorandom sequences.
-What the `random()` function is really doing is picking an initial number (based on something such as keystoke timing) and then generating an entire sequence based upon this.
+Each time the code is run, it produces a slightly different pattern.
+Recall, though, that these are pseudorandom sequences.
+What the `random()` function does is pick an initial random number (based on something such as keystroke timing), then generates an entire sequence based upon this.
 The initial value is referred to as the *seed*.
-Using Processing's `randomSeed()` function, one can set the seed parameter to ensure the pseudorandom numbers each time the sketch is run.
-Add a random seed to your working sketch -- you may use any integer, but use `213` to verify that your output matches that depicted below.
+Using Processing's `randomSeed()` function, one can set the seed parameter manually, thereby ensuring that the same sequence of pseudorandom numbers is generated each time the sketch is run.
+Add a `randomSeed()` to your working sketch -- the argument may be any integer, but use `213` to verify that your output matches that depicted below.

 {% highlight py %}
 randomSeed(213)